 The more Jude and Skroo visited the Spicers Peak property in those early days, the more the couple realised that if they built a farmhouse solely for their family, they were unlikely to visit often enough for it to be worthwhile.
 The opportunity to share the experience emerged; ideas started percolating of a boutique style getaway for the public.

 Jude and her sister Ros immersed themselves into the design of Peak Lodge, giving life to Jude’s original vision of a boutique accommodation experience.

 The stone that frames all fireplaces through the lodge was hand hewn in Scotland arriving as ballast on ships bound for Adelaide.

 Jude found the stone and had it transported to the mountain taking 17 semi-trailers.
 Once here it took 55 trips to get the stone up the 11km drive to the plateau.
 With only one load falling off the truck.

 In 2006 Spicers Peak Nature Refuge was established covering 2000ha of the 3000ha property.
 It has 7km of boundary with the Main Range National Park, meaning the area has significant conservation value and is protected in perpetuity through a Conservation Agreement between the owner and the Queensland Government.

-This agreement binds all future owners to conserve the area’s significant natural and cultural resources, and provide for the controlled use of the land’s natural resources for livestock production, eco tourism and adventure activities.
+This agreement binds all future owners to conserve the significant natural and cultural resources of the area, and provide for the controlled use of the land’s natural resources for livestock production, eco tourism and adventure activities.
 Jude is a passionate conservationist and went on to create a further 2 nature refuges at different properties.